 The Collection Roller will define applications in Pulse and handle log lifecycle.
 The image below describes how the Collection Roller works with collection aliases.
-The two collection aliases, one for read and one for write,
+There are two collection aliases: the write alias and the read alias.

 The write alias (suffixed with ‘_latest’ internally in Pulse) will always point at the most recently created collection.
 It’s used by the Log Collector so the log collector doesn’t have to know about specific collections.